zvtvz/zvt/docs/source/factor/extending_factor.rst

 .. image:: ../_static/transformer.png

-What you need to remember is the NormalData format, and practice the skills to manipulate it.
+What's in your mind is the NormalData format, and then practice the skills to manipulate it.

 You could use other ta lib with it easily, e.g Bollinger Bands using `TA lib <https://github.com/bukosabino/ta#>`_